 - Higher coverage amount compared with guaranteed issue policy.[/su_list]

 Always try to apply for an insurance policy with health questions before applying for a no-health questions policy to enjoy cheaper premiums, immediate coverage and higher coverage amount.

 GRADED DEATH BENEFIT LIFE INSURANCE

 This is a permanent life insurance policy with no medical exam designed for veterans who are in less perfect health.
-The graded death benefit is the next best options for veterans who cannot qualify for simplified issue life insurance.
+The graded death benefit is the next best option for veterans who cannot qualify for simplified issue life insurance.

 Graded death benefit accepts many health conditions.
-Health issues which may be approved for this policy include type-1 diabetes, stroke, alcohol abuse, and other health issues.
+Health issues that may be approved for this policy include type-1 diabetes, stroke, alcohol abuse, and other health issues.
 To get approved, you only have to answer a few health questions.

 This policy is graded because it does not have immediate coverage.
 You will need to wait two years before your policy will pay the full death benefit.
 The death benefit grows in increment.
 Let’s say you purchased a $10,000 policy.